Indonesian B2B marketplace GudangAda raises more than $100M in new funding – TechCrunch

 GudangAda, a Jakarta-based marketplace that brings wholesalers closer to retail stores and other buyers, announced it has closed a Series B of more than $100 million.
 The company says the round was oversubscribed, passing its initial target of $75 million.
 The funding was led by Asia Partners and Falcon Edge, with participation from Sequoia Capital India, Alpha JWC and Wavemaker Partners.

 This brings GudangAda’s total raised so far to about $135 million.
-Its last funding was a $25.4 million Series A last year, led by Sequoia Capital India and JWC Alpha Ventures.
+Its last funding was a $25.4 million Series A last year, led by Sequoia Capital India and Alpha JWC.

 Founded in January 2019, GudangAda is now used by half a million SMEs and covers 500 cities in Indonesia.
 Before raising its Series B, it had already grown to $6 billion in net merchandise value on $35 million of funding.
 Principal manufacturers and distributors on the platform range include food products company Sido Muncul, seasoning maker Sasa and British multinational consumer goods group Reckitt Benckiser.